Graduate Certificate in Healthy Cities

 Faculty mentors for the Graduate Certificate in Healthy Cities are housed in the School of Public Health, the Taubman College of Architecture and Urban Planning, and the Ford School of Public Policy.

-Associate Dean for Research and Policy Engagement and Professor of Public Policy, Ford School of Public Policy
+Professor and Associate Dean for Academic Affairs, Ford School of Public Policy

 Assistant Professor of Health Behavior & Health Education, School of Public Health